TypeAPI

 Throws

 Besides the return type an operation can return multiple exceptional states in case an error occurred.
 Every exceptional state is then mapped to a specific status code i.e. 404 or 500.
-The generated client SDK will then throw a fitting exception containing the JSON payload in case the server returns such an error response code.
+The generated client SDK will throw a fitting exception containing the JSON payload in case the server returns such an error response code.
 The client will either return the success response or throw an exception.
 This greatly simplifies error handling at your client code.

 {